At a Glance

 ✨Know Your Mechanical Basics

-Brush up on your knowledge of mechanical systems and components.
-Be prepared to discuss how you construct, maintain, and test machinery, as this will likely come up during the interview.
+Brush up on your knowledge of mechanical equipment and components.
+Be prepared to discuss specific machinery you've worked with and how you approached maintenance and testing.

 ✨Familiarise Yourself with Aerospace Standards